-OLY ARTS writer Alec Clayton was invited to do a talk on his art at the Washington Center for the Performing Arts’ Center Salon.
-He prepared a Power Point presentation but was unable to use it because of the novel Coronavirus pandemic.
-Center Salon was postponed to a date at which he can not be available.
-So, he turned the presentation into the following video: “Alec Clayton: 50 years of painting.”
+OLY ARTS writer Alec Clayton was invited to do a talk on his art at The Washington Center for the Performing Arts’ Center Salon.
+He prepared a PowerPoint presentation but was unable to use it because of the novel coronavirus pandemic.
+Center Salon was postponed to a date at which he can’t be available, so he turned the presentation into the following video: “Alec Clayton: 50 Years of Painting.”

 I was honored to be asked to put together this presentation.
 It was fun compiling representative works from a half century of painting and deciding what I wanted to say about them.
 What I do not say in the video is that I have been influenced by artists from Michelangelo to Van Gogh to Picasso to Warhol, but primarily by the painters in what was called the New York School or the Abstract Expressionists.
 I am now and have always been enamored of romantic/expressive art with exuberant brushstrokes, sweeping gestures and exciting textures.
-I tried to capture in my painting not so much the look, but rather the feel — the emotions, the tension and the joy — of humans and animals fighting, dancing, and making love.
+I tried to capture in my painting not so much the look, but rather the feel — the emotions, the tension and the joy — of humans and animals fighting, dancing and making love.
 My paintings were often figurative and more often abstract, and often combined the two.
 You will see in my paintings arms, legs, torsos and purely abstract shapes that twist, turn, pounce and slither.
 I tried to create a delicate balance between contrasting elements such as thick and thin, rough and smooth, spontaneous and studied.
 When Jackson Pollock was asked why he didn’t paint from nature, he said, “I AM nature.”
 That’s what I sought in my paintings.